-EDU 517 offers a critical review of types. purposes, procedures, uses, and limitations of assessment strategies and techniques including authentic assessment, value-added assessment, and alternate assessment.
+EDU 517 offers a critical review of types, purposes, procedures, uses, and limitations of assessment strategies and techniques including authentic assessment, value-added assessment, and alternate assessment.
 Students are introduced to emerging trends in assessment, various assessment models (e.g., formal, informal, discrepancy analysis, performance assessment, portfolios, and rubrics), and learn how to link assessment to instructional, program, and institutional changes and improvements.
 It is essential that assessment results are reported effectively to students, parents and the wider community so that their needs for information are met and they have a clear understanding of the assessment.
 When properly presented, assessment reports can help build support for schools and for initiatives that educators wish to carry out.
 But if assessment results are poorly reported, they can be disregarded or interpreted incorrectly, adversely affecting students, educators, and others in the school community.
 Students gain not only the assessment competencies they will need as educational leaders but the communicative skills to convey the results of assessment to their publics clearly and effectively.
 As a final class assignment each student writes an assessment report, utilizing measurement concepts and tools learned in the course.

-EDU 512 Educational Leadership and Societal Change Invited Speakers Series

-EDU 512 takes advantage of the Winter Block to bring various distinguished speakers to campus to explore further with students the special themes and concerns of the MA Program in Educational Leadership and Societal Change.
+EDU 512 Educational Leadership and Societal Change Invited Speakers Series and concerns of the MA Program in Educational Leadership and Societal Change.
 Nationally and internationally recognized scholars and educators from the fields of history, sociology, psychology, educational administration, and policy studies engage students in a three and a half week long seminar designed to provide the benefits of external professional input and evaluation, including prospects for publication.